The different steps required in creating an Org Chart based review cycle

 This is where everything comes together.
 We've set up those templates, we've set up the scored attributes (if you want to use them), and now we can set up the cycle!

-Step 1: Navigate to the "Admin" panel found on the top navigation bar
+Step 1: Navigate to the "Admin" page from the discovery navigation.

-Step 2: On the left Administration panel, select "Reviews"
+Step 2: On the left secondary navigation, select "Reviews."

 Step 1: Name Your Review